-The volume of *transactions following the 2009 crash was impaired for several years but is in recent years levels are now beginning to exceed pre-2009 volumes. (*A New Build transaction for reporting purposes is defined as a completed, full-price property sale).
+The volume of *transactions following the 2009 crash was impaired for several years, but in recent years levels are now beginning to exceed pre-2009 volumes. (*A New Build transaction for reporting purposes is defined as a completed, full-price property sale).

 Interestingly the house price recovered much more rapidly and the overall monthly value of the market is now almost double the value of the market in 2007.
 (In the graph below the total value of all transactions are listed by month from Jan 2007 to the close of April 2017.
 Units are in billions.)
 The overall trend continues to see price growth into the future, in part driven by inflation.